brainandforce/CliffordNumbers.jl/README.md

 [![Build Status][ci-status-img]][ci-status-url]
 [![Coverage][codecov-img]][codecov-url]

-A simple, fully static multivector implementation for Julia.
-While not the most space efficient, it allows for fast prototyping and implementation of geometric algebras and multivectors of arbitrary dimension or metric signature.
-This also allows multivectors to be stored inline in arrays, which should improve performance.
+A simple, statically sized multivector (Clifford number) implementation for Julia using graded representations.
+This allows for common multivector operations, particularly the various products of geometric algebra, to be easily implemented with extremely high performance (faster than matrix multiplications of matrix representations) without depending on any linear algebra library.
+Additionally, the multivectors provided by this package can be stored inline in arrays.

 # Clifford numbers

 ## Types

-This package exports `AbstractCliffordNumber{Q,T}` and its subtypes, which describe the behavior of multivectors with quadratic form `Q` and scalar type `T<:Union{Real,Complex}`.
+This package exports `AbstractCliffordNumber{Q,T}` and its subtypes, which describe the behavior of multivectors with algebra `Q` and scalar type `T<:Union{Real,Complex}`.
 This is a subtype of `Number`, and therefore acts as a scalar for the purpose of broadcasting.

 To index an `AbstractCliffordNumber`, we provide the `BitIndex{Q}` type, which allows for arbitrary